la2050/archive/_projects/2015/sbsm-healthy-tomorrow-initiative.md

   perception of fitness and exercise at these high schools.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23214%252Fdisplay%252FIMG_0438.JPG=c570x385
-'In one to three sentences, please describe your proposal.': >-
-  $100,000 will supply two LAUSD high schools with state-of-the-art fitness centers, the SBSM curriculum and professional development training for the school’s physical education department.
-Following an eight-week implementation of the SBSM Curriculum, we expect to improve student passing rates by a minimum 25% on the Fitnessgram assessment (California State proficiency test for student physical fitness) as well as improve student’s perception of fitness and exercise at these high schools.
 Where will you be working?:
   - LAUSD
 How do you plan to use these resources to make change?: